shiroorg/shiroorg/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=shiroorg.teh.prof)

 ## My name is [Dmitry Kremezion](https://shiroorg.ru).

 Frontend | Backend

 I have been a PHP developer since 2013.
 I have been working on server programming (big data, cluster programming, high load).
-From 2015 i have been working on a back-end development for mobile app.
-I have also been working on design for the mobile app
+From 2015 i have been working on a backend development for mobile app.

 ### Backend development
 The main development language is PHP.
-I worked with self-written MVC, most often in my work I used the Kohana framework and Ci3 & Ci4 to work with the backend part of projects.
+I worked with self-written MVC, most often in my work I used the Koahan, Lumen, CodeIgniter  to work with the backend part of projects.
 I have experience in integrating with various api-services (google, firebase, yandex, etc.), as well as creating a documented api within projects.

 ### Fronted development
-Used underscore & backbone in projects.
+Used underscore.js & backbone.js in projects.
 When writing scripts, I have experience in creating onepage application.
 I used Gulp to build scripts and styles.

 <br />